|

-help you appreciate the country and allow you to enjoy your visit to
+Tips may help you appreciate the country and allow you to enjoy your

-to the Royal Palace's Silver Pagoda are expected to dress a little more
+visitors to the Royal Palace's Silver Pagoda are expected to dress

-formally, with men wearing long trousers and women in long skirts (not
+a little more formally, with men wearing long trousers and women in

 greet each with a bow and a prayer-like gesture called a Sompeah,